Open-Vocabulary Online Semantic Mapping for SLAM: Related Work

 \section{Related Work}

-As discussed earlier, our \ours SLAM is the first pipeline for open-vocabulary online 3D semantic reconstruction.
-Unlike prior methods that rely on ground-truth camera poses or scene geometry, our approach integrates pose estimation and geometry reconstruction.
-Table~\ref{tab:sota} summarizes recent related works according to these aspects, with further details provided in the remainder of this section.
+Our \ours estimates consistent 3D open-vocabulary semantics and seamlessly integrates with SLAM pipelines.
+Unlike previous methods that either use a closed set of categories, offline processing, 2D semantic representations or odometry. \cref{tab:sota} provides a comparative summary of recent related works based on these aspects, with further details discussed in the remainder of this section.

-\boldparagraph{Open-Vocabulary Image Semantics.} Traditionally, semantic segmentation assigned pixels to a fixed set of categories~\cite{he2017mask, kirillov2019panoptic}.
-Seminal work on Contrastive Language Image Pretraining (CLIP)~\cite{radford2021clip}, that encodes image and text tokens in a common latent space, revolutionized the field.
-CLIP features can be classified into any category that language can express by computing their similarity to text inputs.
-Variations of CLIP improve its performance~\cite{zhai2023siglip, data-filtering-networks, cherti2023openclip, openclip_repo} and the granularity of its features attempting to generate dense feature vectors~\cite{zhou2022extract, ghiasi2022scaling, sun2024alpha} rather than per-image ones.
+\boldparagraph{Open-Vocabulary Image Semantics.} The introduction of Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021clip}, which encodes image and text tokens into a shared latent space, revolutionized semantic segmentation.
+By computing similarity to text inputs, CLIP enables classification into any category expressible in language.
+Several variations of CLIP have enhanced its performance~\cite{zhai2023siglip, cherti2023openclip} and improved feature granularity, aiming to generate dense feature vectors~\cite{zhou2022extract, sun2024alpha} rather than per-image representations.
+While closed-vocabulary methods outperform on predefined sets, open-vocabulary offers optimization-free generalization, highly relevant for diverse applications.